Proposed A47 Long Shoot cycle route scheme

 Further details of the scheme can be found on the plans below.

-After 18 March 2021 we will review all your comments and consider any appropriate changes as part of the detailed design process.
+The closing date for submissions was 18 March 2021.
+We will review all your comments and consider any appropriate changes as part of the detailed design process.
 Project updates will be made available on this web page.